-In 2015 I taught yoga at a studio that sponsored a 28-day challenge around mind-body wellness.
-Each week participants aim to “attend 3 yoga classes and implement a new sustainable wellness habit”.
-This first week is focused on good quality sleep.
-This morning when I woke before the sunrise (as usual), it occurred to me that I’ve been exploring “sleep” and natural sleep remedies for nearly 20 years.
-Wow.
-That’s a long time to feel a need for improvement, and then of course, there is progress, so I feel I have something to offer in this conversation. 🙂
+I once taught yoga at a studio that sponsored a 28-day challenge around mind-body wellness.
+Each week participants aimed to “attend 3 yoga classes and implement a new sustainable wellness habit”.
+The first week was focused on getting quality sleep.
+When I woke before the sunrise (as usual), it occurred to me that I’ve been exploring “sleep” and natural sleep remedies for nearly 20 years.
+Therefore, I feel I have something to offer in this conversation. 🙂

 As with one’s diet (i.e. “way of eating”), if you’re looking to improve your sleep, you could benefit from following these 3 simple steps: